I had two more days in LA when I got the call.

 There was, for example, the Prom-themed party thrown by one of the founders of Foursquare.
 Amber invited me to come as her date and we lit up the dance floor, both of us leaving with a different person and ending up with myriad awesome/incriminating photos.

-The day of the shoot was pretty wild; most of the day was spent following Amber around with cameras while the director tried to capture her Amber-ness so they would have a visual of what makes her such a marketable brand.
+The day of the shoot was pretty wild.
+Most of it was spent following Amber around with cameras while the director tried to capture her Amber-ness so they would have a visual of what makes her such a marketable brand.
 Later that night she had discussions with 3 really amazing people and myself, and all seemed to go really well.
-There was even an impromptu debate that took place among the participants and a few bystanders, all of which was recorded (I guess that kind of discussion is part of what makes Gen-Y folk so television-worthy….drama!).
+There was even an impromptu debate that took place among the participants and a few bystanders, all of which was recorded (I guess that kind of discussion is part of what makes Gen-Y folk so television-worthy: drama!).

 Perhaps the most satisfying moments for me, however, were the ones where we would just wander around the city, meeting up with fascinating person after fascinating person.
 Everyone had a story, someplace to be and an insatiable desire to make new connections and learn new things.